Myanmar national football team: Early years (1937–1951)

-The Golden Era (1948–1970s)
+The Golden Era (1952–1973)

+Burma and Pakistan at the 1952 Asian Quadrangular Football Tournament.

+In 1952, Burma played in the 1st Asian Quadrangular Football Tournament, held at Colombo, Ceylon.
+In the tournament, the team played their first match against India, losing 0–4, then facing off against Pakistan, where they lost by a goal.
+The third match against hosts Ceylon was cancelled due to the death of Ceylon's Prime Minister Mr. Don Stephen Senanayake.
+The team finished third place in the tournament behind Pakistan and India.
+Burma also played at the 1953, 1954, and 1955 editions of the tournament.

-Burma participated in 1954 Asian Games and won a bronze medal, standing behind Taiwan (gold) and South Korea (silver); this was the beginning of the golden era.
+In 1954, Burma participated at the 1954 Asian Games and won a bronze medal, standing behind Taiwan and South Korea.
 On the other hand, the nation was not expected to contend for a medal in the Olympic-type Asian Games.
 In the meantime, this delegation became the first male Burmese team to win a continental medal.
 Against all odds, the Burma team bettered their 1954 effort by winning the gold medal in the Asian Games, which was held at Bangkok in the mid-1960s.
 In that tournament, Burma beat Iran in the gold-medal game.

+Aung Khin (in red) scoring the winning goal of the 1966 Asian Games final against Iran.

 The 1966 Asian Games gold medal-winning squad established itself as one of the two best teams in the region as it finished as runner-up to Iran at the 1968 AFC Asian Cup after losing against Iran and drawing against Republic of China.
+Having won a silver medal in 1968.

+Striker Than Soe scoring the winning goal against Thailand in the 1972 Summer Olympics qualifiers in 1972.

-Having won a silver medal in 1968, the men's soccer team had a strong performance in the early 1970s as it qualified to compete in the 1972 Summer Olympics, which was held at Munich (West Germany), upon being one of the three finalists in the Asian tournament.
+The men's soccer team had a strong performance in the early 1970s as it qualified to compete in the 1972 Summer Olympics, which was held at Munich (West Germany), upon being one of the three finalists in the Asian tournament.
 Despite only winning against Sudan with 2–0, the Burmese players won the Fair Play Award.
 The following year, the nation earned its fifth consecutive Southeast Asian Games gold medal in Singapore (Kuala Lumpur 1965, Bangkok 1967, Rangoon 1969, and Kuala Lumpur 1971).

 Three years before that, the national team wrote perhaps their most important chapter: they captured the continental title for the second time in a row, after the Burmese Olympic Committee sent footballers to Thailand for the 1970 Asian Games.
 Burma thus became the third football squad to win the Asian tournament twice.
 They were declared national heroes in Rangoon, the then capital of Burma, with their second consecutive gold medal in men's soccer.

-During this golden era, Burma produced many talented footballers.
-One among them is Suk Bahadur who is now considered as the greatest Burmese footballer of all time for his outstanding contribution to Burmese football.
+During this era, Burma produced footballers such as Suk Bahadur who is a Burmese footballer known for his contributions to Burmese football.

 Over the following years, mainly due to political problems within the country, the national side's ability to defend its Asian title slowly faded away.